 On the Tyrrhenian coast, Patti, in the province of Messina, is a great place to explore by freediving.

 On Pantelleria, you can explore the evocative and particularly deep Punta Spadillo (the seabed is nearly 200 metres deep only a short distance from the coast).

 The island of Marettimo, in the Aegadian archipelago, is the ideal place to go cave diving, taking all the necessary precautions; near the Cattedrale you can dive down to visit a majestic cave with stalactites and stalagmites at a depth of 30 metres.

-Linosa, island of the Pelagie archipelago, has numerous dive sites.
-Among the most beautiful ones, there is Secchitella, with two pinnacles at a depth of 4 and 12 m and, at the deepest that reaches 70 meters!
+Linosa, an island in the Pelagie archipelago, has numerous dive sites.
+One of the most beautiful is Secchitella, with two pinnacles at depths of 4 and 12 metres which go down as far as 70 metres!

-There are plenty of wrecks!
-Aside from the charming wild nature, there is also human evidence that submerged for years, if not centuries: the motorboat Kent, also known as the Ship of the Korans (Nave dei Corani), near the Zingaro Nature Reserve (Trapani), at a depth of 45 to 50 meters; there are also the Roman remains of Cala Gadir in Pantelleria, with fragments of a Punic ship and a Roman anchor; finally, there is the wreck of Lisca Bianca in Panarea.
+There’s no shortage of wrecks!
+In addition to the allure of untamed nature, you’ll also find evidence of human activity submersed for decades, if not centuries, on Sicily’s seabeds: the Kent, a motor vessel also known as the Nave dei Corani, near the Riserva Naturale dello Zingaro (Trapani), at a depth of between 45 and 50 metres; the Roman remains of Cala Gadir on Pantelleria, with fragments of a Punic and a Roman ship; and the wreck of the Lisca Bianca on Panarea.